nushell/nushell.github.io/commands/docs/url_join.md

 ## Examples

-Outputs a url representing the contents of this record
+Outputs a url representing the contents of this record, `params` and `query` fields must be equivalent
 ```nu
 > {
         "scheme": "http",